 Approach to Infographic Design

+Infographics are an effective way to share data that might otherwise be dry or confusing.
 Our approach to infographic design starts by understanding the data.
 We want to know: What do the numbers or the content say?
 What is the insight or comparison you are trying to make?
 What’s the story or take-away?
 This helps us zero in on what is important.

 We need to learn about you and your audience.
 What is your relationship?
 What are your goals for the infographic?
 By discussing the message and audience we can uncover the right visual style … which can include colorful icons, or keeping it sharp and simple, or perhaps a multi-variate story with custom illustration.